O'Callaghan's Mills (parish): Churches

 The main church is the Church of St. Patrick in O'Callaghan's Mills.
 It is a cruciform building built in 1839.
-In 1979-1980 it is renovated and refurbished what gave the church a completely different look.
-Local tradition claims that there was chapel on this location, built a 100 years earlier.
+In 1979-1980 it was renovated and refurbished which gave the church a completely different look.
+Local tradition claims that there was a chapel on this location, built 100 years earlier.

 The second church is the St. Senan's church in Kilkishen.
 Its history is unclear with the church already mentioned in 1811.
 At that time it was the focus of a brawl over the seating arrangements.
 In 1865 the church was rededicated after an enlargement and renovation.

 The third church of the parish is the St. Vincent de Paul's Church in Oatfield.
 The church was built in 1830 and replaced an earlier thatched chapel.
 In 1839 the church was victim of the Night of the Big Wind and lost its roof.
 The congregation decided to enlarge the church and add two transepts before placing the new roof, instead of just repairing.